genchadt/Personal-Utilities/readme.md

 Reforger doesn't have to be focused, so you can go about other business while waiting on a game.

-### Set-Visibility
+### Set-FileAttribute

-Quickly sets the hidden attribute of files and folders.
+Sets the specified file attributes.

 ### Sync-TerminalSettings